AMSC-24-25/09-mc-09-mc/README.md

 - Local Spin Updates: at each step, a lattice site is randomly selected, and its spin is flipped to propose a new state.
 This local update mechanism allows the system to explore the configuration space efficiently.

-- Energy-Based Acceptance Criterion: the acceptance probability for the proposed state is determined by a target distribution derived from the system's energy function.
-Specifically, the acceptance ratio $A = \min\left(1, e^{-\Delta E / k_B T}\right)$, where Δ𝐸 is the change in energy resulting from the spin flip, $𝑘_𝐵$ is Boltzmann's constant, and 𝑇 is the temperature.
-This criterion ensures that the algorithm favors moves that decrease the system's energy while still allowing for occasional increases to escape local minima.
+- Energy-Based Acceptance Criterion: determined by a target distribution derived from the system's energy function.
+Specifically, $A = \min\left(1, e^{-\Delta E / k_B T}\right)$, where Δ𝐸 is the change in energy resulting from the spin flip, $𝑘_𝐵$ is Boltzmann's constant, and 𝑇 is the temperature.

-Through this stochastic process, the algorithm generates a representative set of states that accurately reflect the thermal fluctuations of the system at a given temperature.
-The expected value of the energy, $\langle E \rangle$, is calculated by averaging the energies of these sampled configurations.
-This expectation effectively approximates the integral over all possible states.
+The expected value of the energy, $\langle E \rangle$, which is an integral over all possible states of the system, is effectively approximated by averaging the energies of these sampled configurations.

-From this averaged energy, the specific heat per particle, 𝐶𝑣, can be determined by examining how $\langle E \rangle$ changes with temperature:
+The specific heat per particle, $𝐶_𝑣$, can be determined by examining how $\langle E \rangle$ changes with temperature:

-$$C_v = \frac{\partial \langle E \rangle}{\partial T} = \frac{\langle E^2 \rangle - \langle E \rangle^2}{k_B T^2}$$
+$$C_v = \frac{\partial \langle E \rangle}{\partial T}$$

-This expression relates the specific heat to the variance of the energy, highlighting how fluctuations become significant near critical points.
-In the context of the Ising model, analyzing 𝐶𝑣 allows us to investigate phase transitions, such as the shift from ordered (magnetized) to disordered (non-magnetized) states as temperature varies.
+This expression highlights how fluctuations become significant near critical points.
+Analyzing $𝐶_𝑣$ allows us to investigate phase transitions, such as the shift from ordered (magnetized) to disordered (non-magnetized) states as temperature varies.